COVID-19 vaccine availability: Where to find it Friday - NewsBreak

 COVID-19 vaccine availability: Where to find it Friday

-(SIOUX CENTER, IA) With the Biden administration moving up the date when Americans will be eligible for the COVID-19 vaccine, the rollout is moving ahead, including in Sioux Center, where several locations have it on hand, according to an online database.
+(CLARKSDALE, MS) With the Biden administration moving up the date when Americans will be eligible for the COVID-19 vaccine, the rollout is moving ahead, including in Clarksdale, where several locations have it on hand, according to an online database.

-Here are several locations where you can find the vaccine in Sioux Center:
+Here are several locations where you can find the vaccine in Clarksdale:

 Walk-ins accepted